An approximation algorithm for approximation rank: Introduction

 Often when trying to show that a problem is computationally hard we ourselves face a computationally hard problem.
 The minimum cost algorithm for a problem is naturally phrased as an optimization problem, and frequently techniques to lower bound this cost are also hard combinatorial optimization problems.

-When taking such an computational view of lower bounds, a natural idea is to borrow ideas from approximation algorithms which have had a good deal of success in dealing with NP-hardness.
+When taking such a computational view of lower bounds, it is natural to borrow ideas from approximation algorithms which have had a good deal of success in dealing with NP-hardness.
 Beginning with the seminal approximation algorithm for MAX CUT of Goemans and Williamson \cite{GW95}, a now common approach to hard combinatorial optimization problems is to look at a semidefinite relaxation of the problem with the hope of showing that such a relaxation provides a good approximation to the original problem.

 We take this approach in dealing with approximation rank, an optimization problem that arises in communication complexity.
-In communication complexity, two parties Alice and Bob wish to compute a function $f: X \times Y \rightarrow \{-1,+1\}$, where Alice receives $x \in X$ and Bob receives $y \in Y$.
-The question is how much they have to communicate to evaluate $f(x,y)$.
-We can associate to $f$ a $|X|$-by-$|Y|$ {\em communication matrix} $M_f$ where $M_f[x,y]=f(x,y)$.
-A well-known lower bound on the deterministic communication complexity of $f$ is $\log \rk(M_f)$; the long standing log rank conjecture asserts that this bound is nearly tight in the sense that there is a universal constant $c$ such that $(\log \rk(M_f))^c$ is an upper bound on the communication complexity of $f$.
+In communication complexity, introduced by Yao \cite{Yao79}, two parties Alice and Bob wish to compute a function $f: X \times Y \rightarrow \{-1,+1\}$, where Alice receives $x \in X$ and Bob receives $y \in Y$.
+The question is how much they have to communicate to evaluate $f(x,y)$ for the most difficult pair $(x,y)$.
+Associate to $f$ a $|X|$-by-$|Y|$ {\em communication matrix} $M_f$ where $M_f[x,y]=f(x,y)$.
+A well-known lower bound on the deterministic communication complexity of $f$ due to Mehlhorn and Schmidt \cite{MS82} is $\log \rk(M_f)$.
+This lower bound has many nice features---rank is easy to compute, at least from a theoretical perspective, and the famous log rank conjecture of Lov\'{a}sz and Saks \cite{LS88} asserts that this bound is nearly tight in the sense that there is a universal constant $c$ such that $(\log \rk(M_f))^c$ is an upper bound on the deterministic communication complexity of $f$, for every function $f$.